Violin, Viola and Cello Traditions Continued

-I have lived in Oregon for over fifty-eight years; in the Portland area for the last 53 (as of Summer 2018).
+I have lived in Oregon for over sixty years; in the Portland area for the last 55 (as of Summer 2021).

-My training as a luthier has been mostly informal, as I did not begin lutherie until I was in my mid-forties, and could not afford to drop everything and run off to school, as I had a family, a job, and a home to maintain.
+My training as a luthier has been mostly informal, as I did not begin lutherie until I was in my mid-forties.
+I could not afford to drop everything and run off to school, as I had a family, a job, and a home to maintain.
 Therefore, much of my training came from books, initially.

-- The Johnson-Courtnall book, The Art of Violin Making, was helpful, in conjunction with posters from “The Strad” magazine.
+- The Johnson-Courtnall book, The Art of Violin Making, helped, in conjunction with posters from “The Strad” magazine.

-- Ray Doerr’s Violin Maker’s Handbook was a good information source.
+- Ray Doerr’s Violin Maker’s Handbook provided good information.

-- Henry Strobel’s books (all of them) were very helpful, and Mr. Strobel was helpful personally, as well, as he lives only two hours away, and I pestered him with telephone calls as well as personal visits.
+- Henry Strobel’s books (all of them) provided very helpful instruction.
+Mr. Strobel gave helpful tips, as well, in person.
+He lived only two hours away, and I pestered him with telephone calls as well as personal visits.
 His books teach traditional methods, in a very practical format.

 - The Weisshaar-Shipman book, Violin Restoration, has been helpful, but I did not get that until much later.

-As I first began, reading Henry Strobel’s books, his statement that “…the best way to learn is to get a job in a violin-repair shop…” only frustrated me, because I thought “Who would hire me, with zero experience?”
+As I first began reading Henry Strobel’s books, his statement that “…the best way to learn is to get a job in a violin-repair shop…” only frustrated me.
+I thought “Who would hire me, with zero experience?”
 So I bought 70 broken and neglected instruments on eBay, including some factory seconds, as well as about 60 bows, and practiced repairing them.
-My wife was patient and supportive, as the clutter of instruments piled up, but the pile gradually got smaller, as I repaired and sold them for very low prices, counting the expenses and time as tuition and schooling.
+My wife was patient and supportive, as the clutter of instruments piled up, but the pile gradually got smaller.
+I repaired and sold them for very low prices, counting the expenses and time as tuition and schooling.